Capitol Hill Block Party: History

 Founded in 1997 by Jen Gapay, the festival was originally a one-day event with just one stage, five bands, and a couple of DJs.
 Gapay continued to produce the party until 2000, when David Meinert and Marcus Charles took over, adding a second stage and then a second day in 2001.
 Beginning to market the festival as an "event", the new owners earned a sponsorship from The Stranger and began to charge $8 per ticket for admission.
 The event presented over 20 bands and had roughly 3,000 people present at the two day festival.
 Initially as an extension on a trial basis by the Seattle special events office, the festival became a three-day event from 2010; overall attendance that year was estimated at 30,000 people.

 The festival's programmer and talent buyer Jason Lajeunesse became the owner in 2011 and continues to run it to this day.
 In 2012, notable efforts were made by the new owner to rework the event to have less of a negative impact on local businesses revenue through marketing at the festival.
 Under Lajeunesse's ownership, he strives to use this event as an opportunity for small, local bands to gain exposure in front of large audiences.
 Through the most recent event in 2019, the festival has managed to book large notable artists, but continues to make an effort to dedicate 65-70% of the lineup to local artists.
-The event has expanded to showcase over 120 acts over the span of seven stages.
+The event later expanded to showcase over 120 acts over the span of seven stages.

+The 2025 edition of the Capitol Hill Block Party was reduced to two days and restricted to attendees over the age of 21.